Lincolns is committed to protecting the privacy of personal information obtained through its operations as a professional services firm.

 Lincolns collects and holds personal information necessary to conduct our business, provide and market our services and to comply with our legal obligations.
 The types of personal information that we collect and hold includes:

-- • personal information about your spouse and dependants; and
+- personal information about your spouse and dependents; and

 How we Collect Personal Information

 Lincolns only collects personal information that has been directly provided to us by our clients or prospective clients, associates of clients, our suppliers or potential suppliers, our employees or potential employees, or is otherwise available in the public domain where this information will assist us with the provision of services to our current and prospective clients.
-Information may have been provided verbally or in writing (including email or through web forms).
+Information may have been provided verbally or in writing (including email).

 Lincolns may from time to time collect personal information concerning an associate of a client or a prospective client (e.g. a spouse or a child) where it is considered unreasonable or impracticable to seek this same information directly from the associate.